sevehub/typstpowershell/README.md

         let g:typst_lsp_exe = 'typst-lsp.exe' ""legacy
         g:typst_lsp_exe = 'typst-lsp.exe' #vim9script
         </pre>

-Creating PDFs:
+## Create PDFs:
 - Open your Typst source code in Vim.
-- Execute the TypstCompile command (e.g., :TypstCompile) or save it.
+- Execute the TypstCompile/TypstWatch command (e.g., :TypstCompile).
 - Your PDF will be generated using Typst and previewed in your PDFViewer.

-Display Fonts:
+## Display Fonts:
 - Execute TypstFonts command (:TypstFonts)

-View Errors in a quikfix list:
+## View Errors in a quikfix list:
 - :TypstQFList

-Open PDFViewer:
+## Open PDFViewer:
 - :PDFViewer

 You can pin the PDFViwer with the keyboard shortcut CTRL-SHIFT-SPACE (Windows only).

+## Initialize Project
+The :TypstInit command initializes a new Typst project from the Typst universe.
+This command allows users to quickly set up a project with a specified template or package version.
+For example, using :TypstInit minimalbc:0.0.1 will create a new project based on the minimalbc template from the @preview namespace, specifically version 0.0.1.

 TODO: